Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (503) 319-0999 | Washington Park Website | Hours: 5 am-10 pm daily | Entrance: Free

 Washington Park is a great place to head in Oregon when you don’t know where to start.
-So many fun things are accessible from this 410-acre park like the Oregon Zoo, the Portland Japanese Garden, the Hoyt Arboretum, and so much more!
+So many fun things are accessible from this 410-acre park including the Oregon Zoo, the Portland Japanese Garden, the Hoyt Arboretum, and more of the best attractions in Portland

 Wine Tasting in Willamette Valley